naiyerasif/site/content/blog/2019/2019-08-18-logging-nodejs-application-with-morgan-and-log4js-node.md

 date: 2019-08-18
 updated: 2019-09-22
 author: [naiyer]
-tags: ['guide']
+tags: ['gist']
 ---

-In this guide, you'll to configure logging on an existing Node.js application with `morgan` and `log4js-node` to print the logs on the console as well as a file.
+`console.log` has been a prevalent anti-pattern inherited by Node.js developers from years of printing to the console on a browser.
+While this is useful for quick debugging, it doesn't sit well with server-side design; it's hard to turn it off selectively, add log levels to it or redirect the logs to a file or database.
+Some good alternatives to the `console.log` are [winston](https://github.com/winstonjs/winston) and [log4js-node](https://github.com/log4js-node/log4js-node).
+In this guide, we'll configure logging with [morgan](https://github.com/expressjs/morgan) (which is a request logger for Express) and **log4js-node** to print the logs on the console as well as a file.

 ### Setup

-> This guide uses
+> We'll use
 > - Node 12

-You should already have a Node.js project.
-Download the one created at the end of the post [Linting TypeScript with TypeScript ESLint and Prettier](/blog/2019/08/16/linting-typescript-with-typescript-eslint-and-prettier) to follow this guide.
+To get started quickly, we'll use the Node.js application from the gist [Linting TypeScript with TypeScript ESLint and Prettier](/blog/2019/08/16/linting-typescript-with-typescript-eslint-and-prettier) to follow this guide.

 ### Table of Contents